soedinglab/PEnG-motif/README.md

 For a list of all available options, please see the output of `peng_motif -h`.

+If you didn't put PEnG-motif in your shell path, you have to enter the full path to the peng binary, e.g. `/path/to/peng/peng_motif -h`.

 ## Interpreting the output

-The PEnG-motif algorithm runs several phases; understanding the output printed to the console can be important when interpreting the results.
+The PEnG-motif algorithm runs several phases; understanding the output printed to the console will help interpreting the final results.

 ### Phase 1: Counting base patterns
 In the first phase, the occurrences of all 4^(pattern_length) kmers are counted.
 The expected number